Hong Kong protesters denounce police raid on fund-raising platform

 “It’s too convenient for the authorities to call it money laundering,” she said.

-Global banking group HSBC (HSBA.L) (0005.HK) on Friday strongly denied any link between the police clampdown on Spark Alliance and the earlier closure of an HSBC bank account tied to the group.
+Global banking group HSBC on Friday strongly denied any link between the police clampdown on Spark Alliance and the earlier closure of an HSBC bank account tied to the group.

 A small group of protesters had earlier called for a boycott of the bank at its headquarters in the heart of Hong Kong’s financial district.